wyattcast44-side-project-graveyard/laravel-hub-cli/readme.md

 But `laravel-hub` can do much more, for example we can use `laravel-hub` to:

-- set some env variable
+- set some env variables
 - install our favorite composer packages
-- migrate our database.
+- migrate our database

 That compose file would look something like this: